ColeStrickler/1337Visor/README.md

 Type 2 Hypervisor for security research supported by AMD-V hardware assisted virtualization

+I hope to add page level monitoring, hypercalls, and kernel API hooks, to this project in the near future

 # Running List of References
 <a href="https://www.amd.com/system/files/TechDocs/24593.pdf">AMD Manual Chapter 1</a>